The world’s largest digital signage projects

 New York, Marriott Marquis Hotel (Broadway)

 Although there are plenty of fascinating digital signage projects along Times Square, the biggest and most impressive can be found on Broadway above the Marriott Marquis Hotel.
 The hotel has a digital wrap-around sign that features a whopping 24 million pixels and is 23 metres high and 100 metres long.
 To put that into context, that’s about the size of a professional football pitch.
-It’s become an iconic sign given that the in-built technology also records the thousands of passers-by that line the streets and streams them live onto social media.
+It’s become an iconic sign given that the in-built technology also records the thousands of passers-by that line the streets and stream them live onto social media.

 Las Vegas, Fremont Street Walkway